-On completion the moderator will, if necessary, adjust the marks of the group upwards or downwards depending on the decision reached as a result of moderation.
+On completion the moderator will, if necessary, adjust the marks of the group upwards or downwards depending on the decision reached because of moderation.

-Task must be clearly marked with the correct initials and surname of each candidate.
+The task must be clearly marked with the correct initials and surname of each candidate.
+Internal moderation MUST be conducted on each phase by the internal moderator on school level.